Traumatic brain injury treatment comes in a variety of forms.

 For many people with traumatic brain injury, the cognitive effects can be the most challenging issues to deal with.

 Luckily, you can treat these issues through cognitive therapy.
-This therapy utilizes various cognitive rehabilitation exercises designed to improve memory, attention, learning and several other cognitive skills.
+This therapy uses various cognitive rehabilitation exercises designed to improve memory, attention, learning and several other cognitive skills.

 5. Psychological Counseling

-This is sometimes overlooked in traumatic brain injury treatment, but it is very helpful for promoting a full recovery.
+Many people overlook counseling in their traumatic brain injury treatment, but it is very helpful for promoting a full recovery.

 A psychologist or counselor can help you overcome the emotional effects of TBI, learn effective coping skills, and improve your relationship with others.